Carglglz/upydev/README.md

 #### Addiontal Scripts for some commands:

 The commands that need additional scripts in the upy device are under the uPyutils folder.

+For more info see upyutils_docs.md under DOCS folder.